Kopano-dev/kdav/README.md

 ### kDAV configuration

 All configs are handled in the `config.php` file.
 Adjust `MAPI_SERVER` to connect to your Kopano instance.
 The `DAV_ROOT_URI` parameter must match your webserver configuration, so that it points directly to the `server.php` file.
+The default value can be kept if kDAV runs in the root of the domain.

-This is the simplest way to setup, running at port 8123:
+This is the simplest way to setup, running at port 443:

 ```
 <VirtualHost *:443>